i3ass-dev/i3viswiz/manifest.d/opts.md

 When used in conjunction with: `--titleformat`, `--title`, `--class`, `--instance`, `--winid` or `--parent`.
 The **CON_ID** of **TARGET** window will get focused if it is visible.

+# options-json-description
+use JSON instead of output from  `i3-msg -t get_tree`

 # options-titleformat-description

 If **TARGET** matches the **TITLE_FORMAT** of a visible window, that windows